Azure/AKS-Construction/docs/CreatingCiCd.md

 > *** Error: list: failed to list: secrets is forbidden: User \"REDACTED\" cannot list resource \"secrets\" in API group \"\" in the namespace \"default\": User does not have access to the resource in Azure.
 Update role assignment to allow access.\n", "provisioningState": "Succeeded", "reason": null,

+### Key Vault Certificate problem

+> creating akv cert openjdk-demo
+> ERROR: Caller is not authorized to perform action on resource.

+You need to create the RBAC for the service principal on the resource groups.

 ### AutoUpgradePreview NOT registered